-Early childhood developmental health systems play a critical role in ensuring that families receive seamless access to care by bringing together maternal and child health, early care and education, child welfare, and other human services and family support programs.
+Early childhood developmental health systems play a critical role in ensuring that families receive care by bringing together maternal and child health, early care and education, child welfare, and other human services and family support programs.

 The Center aims to: